wbbqhs/Shiny-Wordle/README.md

 # Shiny Wordle
  Shiny App of wordle

-This is a Shiny app based on the R wordle package by Hannah Park available [here](https://github.com/hannahcode/wordle)
+This is a Shiny app based on the R wordle package by mikefc available [here](https://github.com/coolbutuseless/wordle)

 Original game [wordle](https://www.powerlanguage.co.uk/wordle/)